This strawberry cobbler recipe is a classic Southern dessert that’s quick, easy, and packed full of flavor.

 Sprinkle about a tablespoon or so of sugar over the batter before you place it in the oven.

-Serve on it’s own, with whipped cream, ice cream, or pour a little sweet milk over it!
+Serve on its own while warm, or with whipped cream, vanilla ice cream, or pour a little sweet milk over it!

 - 1 cup sugar